 What is a ring light used for?

 Ring lights have become popular with many digital content creators, especially beauty and hair vloggers.
 Many will use a ring light for makeup tutorials because of the shadowless soft light they produce.
-Because the ring light and camera can both get close to the subject, this allows the viewer to see every detail of the makeup tutorial.
+Because the ring light and camera can both get close to the subject, this allows the viewer to see every detail of a makeup tutorial.

 They are also extensively used in fashion photography, music videos, and entertainment videos.
 The nature of the light and those distinctive catchlights help to add a bit of glamour to the look of the video.